 Addiction Counsellor vs Other Forms Of Counselling Services

 Choosing a Counsellor can be a daunting prospect.
 If you have a drinking problem, drug problem or gambling problem then the first step is to engage with a Specialist Addiction Counsellor.
-The main difference from other counselling treatment is that you will be receiving specialist addiction therapy and support which is based around your actual addictions and addictive behaviours.
+The main difference from other counselling treatment is that you will be receiving specialist addiction therapy and support which is based on your actual addictions and addictive behaviours.
 Once you have successfully started to fully understand the addictive process and the root causes more, then you can start to move forward with your life.